sumedhbadnore/CS515_Project_3-Web-Forum/README.md

 - `userid`: a unique id assigned to every user.
 - `user_key`: a unique string assigned to every user.

-### Endpoint #5: Search user between a particular time period `GET /searchposts`
+### Endpoint #5: Search posts between a particular time period `GET /searchposts`

-- A GET request to `/searchposts` allows to search posts between a start time and an end time.
+- A GET request to `/searchposts` allows us to search posts between a start time and an end time.
-- This is how search has to be made `hosts/searchposts?start_datettime=2023-12-14 22:48:00&end_datetime=2023-12-14 22:52:00`.
+- This is how the search has to be made `hosts/searchposts?start_datettime=2023-12-14 22:48:00&end_datetime=2023-12-14 22:52:00`.

 ### Endpoint #6: Threaded Search `GET /thread/{{id}}`

-- A GET request to `/thread/{{id}}` allows for search for threaded replies from the post with the specified `id`.
+- A GET request to `/thread/{{id}}` allows for a search for threaded replies from the post with the specified `id`.

 ### Endpoint #7: Searching all posts with a user `GET /user/search/{{userid}}`